-AskRail is available in English and French in the U.S., Canada and Mexico.
+Available in English and French in the U.S., Canada and Mexico

-All North American Class I railroads are using the app.
+Used by all North American Class I railroads

 Provides single-car information on participating regional railroads

 For security reasons, only qualified emergency responders who have completed rail emergency training sponsored by one of the Class I freight railroads or at the Security and Emergency Response Training Center (SERTC) can download and use the restricted features in the AskRail app.
 In addition, railroads can offer the app to known emergency responders along their routes.